vijaykumar8564/k8s/k8s-installation/setup.md

 sudo apt-get update
 sudo apt-get install -y kubelet kubeadm kubectl
 ```
-- Run the below command in Master node to get the join token
+- Run the below command in the Master to get the join token
   ```python
   kubeadm token create --print-join-command
   ```
-  - copy the token and run in the node add this cri-token to the join command
+  - copy the token and run in the Worker node add this cri-token to the join command
   ```python
   --cri-socket "unix:///var/run/cri-dockerd.sock"
   ```